 /Applications/Utilities/Keychain Access.app, or open Keychain Access, select File >> Import Items… from the drop-down menus, then navigate to the file.

-3. When prompted, enter the password you used when retrieving the PKCS#12 file from SSL.com.
+- When prompted, enter the password you used when retrieving the PKCS#12 file from SSL.com.

-To send secure email in Mail:
+Send secure email in Mail

-2. Create a new email message.
+- Create a new email message.
 If you have multiple email addresses configured in Mail, make sure you have selected the address that your certificate was issued for in the “From” line.
 If the certificate has been installed correctly, a blue button with a checkmark should be present at the right margin of the “Subject” line, indicating that the message is signed.
 If you don’t want to sign the message, you can click the button to un-check it.

-5. The email is sent!
+- The email is sent!
 If you clicked Always Allow in the previous step, you will not be prompted for a password the next time you sign an email message with your certificate.